Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 At this stage it is important to distinguish {\it single} from {\it multiple shot interrogations}.
-In a \begin{description} \item[single shot interrogation] $O$ interrogates a single system $S$ with a number of questions from $\cq$ {\it without} intermediate re-preparations of $S$.
-The definite answers to these questions give $O$ {\it definite} information about this specific $S$.
+In a \begin{description} \item[single shot interrogation] $O$ interrogates a single system $S$, in some prior state, with a number of questions from $\cq$ {\it without} intermediate re-preparations of $S$.
+The definite answers to these questions give $O$ {\it definite} information about this specific $S$ after the interrogation.
 Furthermore, his knowledge of $\Sigma$ and any prior knowledge of $S$ (acquired through previous interrogations of identically prepared systems) give him statistical information about any questions he did {\it not} ask $S$.
-In conjunction, the new answers and his prior knowledge thus determine the state of $S$ relative to $O$ {\it after} the interrogation.
-This will constitute a {\it state update rule} for a single system which we shall turn to shortly (and which clearly depends on the specific way $O$ interrogates $S$).
+In conjunction, the new answers and his prior knowledge thus determine the state of $S$ {\it after} the interrogation.
+This will constitute a {\it posterior state update rule}, and thereby a `belief' update form a prior to a posterior state for a {\it single} system which we shall turn to shortly (and which clearly depends on the specific way $O$ interrogates $S$).
 This {\it posterior} state of $S$ will reflect $O$'s definite information about every asked question $Q_i$ by featuring either $y_i=0$ or $y_i=1$ due to repeatability, depending on whether the answer was `no' or `yes', respectively (assuming for now, of course, that $\Sigma$ is such that the answers to the selection of questions that $O$ asked can be known simultaneously).